bonnom/Micro-manager-Arduino/README.md

 * Teensy 3.6
   - Teensy 3.6: NOT 5V TOLERANT!!

+* Sipeed Maix boards
+  - ADC not implemented
+  - DAC not implemented
+  - Not yet fully tested

 ## Not working boards:
   - Any esp8266 board
   - Any esp32 board